+IV.
 Academic Conduct Standards

-In order to participate as a student at Notre Dame of Maryland University, a student is required to, and agrees to, maintain academic integrity.
-The University's Honor Code requires academic honesty, and it is expected that all work submitted by a student is the student's own.
-A student is prohibited from committing any of the following acts which constitute violation(s) of the Honor Code:
+A. In order to participate as a student at Notre Dame of Maryland University, a student is required to, and agrees to, maintain academic integrity.
+The University's Honor Code requires academic honesty, and it is expected that all work submitted by a student is his/her own.